The Baab-Fox .604

 This being the case, a far more realistic and doubtless cost-effective option is to try to locate an example of Woody Bartelt’s replica.
-At the time of writing (April 2014) Woody had none left in stock, nor did he plan to arrange for the production of any more.
-However, examples will likely appear on eBay from time to time.
+All of Woody's replicas had been sold by early 2014, but examples will doubtless resurface from time to time on eBay and elsewhere.

 In summary, the Baab-Fox .604 was a very interesting example of one designer’s attempt to take an existing and highly successful model racing engine (the Hornet 60) and rework the design to deal with a few aspects of that model which appeared amenable to improvement.
 A very worthy effort by Messrs.
 Baab and Fox - too bad that it was not rewarded by greater technical and marketplace success.

 Still, thanks to Woody Bartelt’s initiative in making his fine replicas available, a few of us can still enjoy contemplating this very creditable if unsuccessful effort to create an improved model racing engine.
 It’s a story well worth preserving - we hope that you’ve enjoyed our attempt to prevent yet another “ship that passed in the night” from disappearing completely from the consciousness of model engine enthusiasts worldwide!!

 Article © Adrian C. Duncan, Coquitlam, BC, Canada